Imagine, Foursquare and Pandora have a baby.

 Each year, I decided to redesign the app based on new techniques, tools, capabilities, etc. that I was coming across as a designer.

-UI Visual Design: 3.0 (2015, designed in Sketch App, first app for me)
+App version 3.0: (2015, designed in Sketch App, first app for me)

 App version 4.0, I decided that we absolutely had to simplify if we were ever going to get this thing built.
 Material UI had launched recently, and we also had to be thinking about the Android market.
 We decided that we needed to launch on both platforms, iOS, and Android but we would build in a single language and port it over.

-I asked EZ and myself, “what is our MVP (Most Viable Product) for version 0.1?”
+I asked Ez and myself, “what is our MVP (Most Viable Product) for version 0.1?”

 We created this short feature list: